-- Executive director of the Leadership Conference on Civil Rights
+- Executive director of the Leadership Conference on Civil and Human Rights

 - Former Washington bureau director of the NAACP

 - Former legislative counsel and advocate with the American Civil Liberties Union

 - Views the United States as a nation rife with racism and discrimination against nonwhite minorities

 - Supports racial preferences in employment and higher education

 See also: Leadership Conference on Civil and Human Rights NAACP

 American Civil Liberties Union Center for American Progress